-In 1852, Captain Gates entered the harbor at Mystic, CT, and arrived with the first importation of Leghorn chickens that were to be ancestors of today’s flocks.
-The birds were what we now call Brown in color.
+In 1852, Captain Gates arrived in Mystic, CT with the first importation of Leghorn chickens that are direct ancestors of today’s non-industrial flocks.
+The birds were what we now call Brown Leghorns.
 In 1853 F.J.
-Kinney received an importation of Brown Leghorns at Boston Harbor, while Mr. Simpson received a shipment of White Leghorns.
+Kinney received an importation of Brown Leghorns at Boston Harbor, while a Mr. Simpson received a shipment of White Leghorns.

 Did you know: